ompl/omplapp/doc/dox/installation.md

 # Installation on Windows {#install_windows}

-It is possible to run OMPL and OMPL.app natively on Windows, although it must be stressed that __extensive testing on Windows is not performed__ at this time, and running OMPL on Windows is considered experimental.
+\note It is possible to run OMPL and OMPL.app natively on Windows, although it must be stressed that __extensive testing on Windows is not performed__ at this time, and running OMPL.app on Windows is considered <i>highly</i> experimental.
+It is <i>much</i> easier to install [VirtualBox], create an Ubuntu virtual machine, and follow the Ubuntu installation directions above.

 For best performance, the [MinGW] compiler is recommended.
 Visual Studio can also be used to build the core OMPL and OMPL.app libraries, but currently it is not possible to generate the python bindings for OMPL with this compiler.
 However, if the bindings are generated with MinGW, the bindings can be compiled by Visual Studio with some minor tweaks to the code (not recommended, unless you are an experienced Windows developer).

 ## Required Dependencies